 Emergency alert warns of 'multiple shooting scenes' in Langley, B.C.

-An emergency alert sent to cellphones in B.C. warned of multiple shooting scenes in Langley Monday morning.
+Emergency alerts sent to B.C. cellphones warning of multiple shooting scenes in Langley Monday morning say a suspect "is no longer a threat."

 The alert also gave the description of one person, saying he is a male described as white, with dark hair.
 The description said he was wearing brown Carhartt coveralls and a blue and green camouflage T-shirt with a red logo on the right sleeve.
 The alert didn't specify whether this person was a suspect, but did say he was "associated to a white car."